Qiskit/documentation/docs/tutorials/SqDRIFT/SqDRIFT_Tutorial_CPP/README.md

-# SqDRIFT Implementation in C++
+# SqDRIFT implementation in C++

 ## Background

 [SqDRIFT](https://arxiv.org/abs/2508.02578) is a variant of SQD that replaces the need to choose an ansatz from which to sample bitstrings with an ensemble of time-evolution circuits constructed directly from the target Hamiltonian.
 This is achieved by subsampling smaller time-evolution operators from said Hamiltonian based on its coefficients, which is known as the qDRIFT Trotterization method.

-This implementation demonstrates how to use the Qiskit C++ API to create fermionic circuits for the [qDRIFT](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.123.070503) algorithm, execute them on IBM Quantum hardware, and post-process the results for Selected Basis Diagonalization (SBD).
+This implementation demonstrates how to use the Qiskit C++ API to create fermionic circuits for the [qDRIFT](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.123.070503) algorithm, execute them on IBM Quantum&reg; hardware, and post-process the results for Selected Basis Diagonalization (SBD).

 Let the Hamiltonian be of the form